ReginaldLeandre/Electronic-Med-Rec-Alt-Repo/planning.md

-MVP CRUD / Restful routes
+## MVP CRUD / Restful routes

 ![image](https://github.com/william-hu-codes/electronic-medical-record/assets/138035971/764aac54-401e-4f34-b566-69bfa323e560)

 ![image](https://github.com/william-hu-codes/electronic-medical-record/assets/138035971/f0136a3c-91a2-42d3-aaf7-24561a344f62)

-ERD:
+### ERD:

 ![image](https://github.com/william-hu-codes/electronic-medical-record/assets/138035971/51fbc9c1-2152-4aa4-98e7-f2623278dc5d)

-User Story / Template
+## User Story / Template

-The user story is
+### User Story
- best seen when viewing the wireframe of all pages above.
+The user story is best seen when viewing the wireframe of all pages above.
 In summary, imagine you are the hospital administration or a healthcare provider in an emergency room or urgent care center.
 Patients will be added to the database of admitted patients at the center and removed when discharged.
 Multiple healthcare providers--doctors, nurses, techs, etc--may be involved in a given patient’s care.
 With our EMR app, you can view all providers “on-shift” and navigate the app to see which providers are assigned to a given patient and which patients are assigned to a given provider.
 Patient information may be edited within the patient-specific page.
 As a stretch goal, edits will only be possible to make when signed in (likely with Google).

-LIST OF USER STORIES:
+### LIST OF USER STORIES:

 As a user, need to view all patients
 As a user, need to view all providers